jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 # Disclaimer

-Information here is provided for educational purposes only.
+The information here is provided for educational purposes only.
 It is not financial advice.